CLIMAAX/DROUGHTS/02_agriculture_drought/AGRICULTURE_Risk_workflow_description.md

 The map can be used by demonstrators to understand which areas of their region are expected to suffer the greatest losses, as well as which crops will be the most impacted by the absence of irrigation.
 This allows them to target adaptation efforts, such as the improvement of the current irrigation network, in the most affected and vulnerable areas favouring a cost-effective use of resources.
 At the same time, the map provides a snap-shot of a potential future growing season that can be used to guide cropland expansion towards areas and products less affected by water stress.

 ## Limitations

-The main limitation of this approach is the fact that the crop production, aggregated value and irrigation distribution datasets refer to 2010 values and might not be accurately representative of current conditions.
+The main limitation of this approach is that the crop production and aggregated value datasets refer to 2020 values and the irrigation distribution dataset 2015.
+These values might not accurately represent current conditions.
 The user is invited to replace these datasets with more updated information whenever possible.

-From a methodological point of view, the main limitation derives from the yield loss calculation procedure, as discussed in detail the [hazard](AGRICULTURE_DROUGHT_Hazard.ipynb) workflow.
+From a methodological point of view, the main limitation derives from the yield loss calculation procedure, as discussed in detail the [hazard](./AGRICULTURE_DROUGHT_Hazard.ipynb) workflow.
 In essence, the accuracy of the yield loss calculation is limited by the global parameters used in the crop growth modelling part of the workflow.
 The user can improve the accuracy of the assessment using locally-relevant parameters whenever possible.

 ## Contributors

 Euro-Mediterranean Center on Climate Change (CMCC), Italy.

 Author of the workflow: Andrea Rivosecchi